Business trips abroad could endanger your data

 * Encrypt your files

-* Use a secure company virtual private network (VPN) to access work files
+* Use a secure company virtual private network VPN.L to access work files

 * Keep your device with you at all times